(Redirected from Bartolo Colon)

 (Bart; Big Sexy)

 - Bats Right, Throws Right

-After the season, it was clear that the Yankees, while happy that Colon and fellow veteran Freddy Garcia had bailed them out in 2011, were looking to build a younger and more reliable starting rotation for the future.
-As a result, they did not seriously pursue re-signing Bartolo, and on January 15, 2012, he moved to the Oakland Athletics as a free agent on a one-year deal worth $2 million.
+After the season, it was clear that the Yankees, while happy that Colón and fellow veteran Freddy Garcia had bailed them out in 2011, were looking to build a younger and more reliable starting rotation for the future.
+As a result, they did not seriously pursue re-signing Bartolo, and on January 15, 2012, he moved to the Oakland Athletics on a one-year deal worth $2 million.
 He won his first game in Tokyo, Japan, on March 29th, giving up only a run on 3 hits in 8 innings against the Seattle Mariners.
-He was having a very solid season for the A's, going 10-9 with a 3.43 ERA in 24 starts, when on August 22nd he was suspended for 50 games by MLB, having tested positive for the banned substance testosterone.
-His colleague from across the Bay, the San Francisco Giants' Melky Cabrera had been busted for using the same substance only eight days earlier.
-Colon apologized to fans and recognized his guilt, stating: "I accept responsibility for my actions and I will serve my suspension as required by the Joint Drug Program."
+On April 17th, he threw 38 straight strikes in a start against the Angels; it was the most since pitch data began to be systematically recorded in 1988, shattering the previous record of 30 held by Tim Wakefield.
+He was having a very solid season for the A's, going 10-9 with a 3.43 ERA in 24 starts, when, on August 22nd, he was suspended for 50 games by MLB, having tested positive for the banned substance testosterone.
+His colleague from across the Bay, the San Francisco Giants' Melky Cabrera, had been busted for using the same substance only eight days earlier.
+Colón apologized to fans and recognized his guilt, stating: "I accept responsibility for my actions and I will serve my suspension as required by the Joint Drug Program."

 - 1995 Pitcher of the Year Carolina League Kinston Indians

 - 4-time AL All-Star (1998, 2005, 2013 & 2016)

 - AL Cy Young Award Winner (2005)

 - AL Complete Games Leader (2003)